cancerberoSgx/univac/README.md

 THis is a very new project, WIP, this is the current status:

- * test for Node.js API
+ * tests for Node.js API
- * test to make sure it runs in the browser
+ * tests to make sure it runs in the browser
  * C language
  * Golang
  * scala